david-domz/mockallan/README.md

 ## Using Assertions `with`

-The following validation can be used when performing assertion requests with `POST /assert-called-with` or `POST /assert-called-once-with`.
-The request body corresponds to the JSON object, the JSON schema, XML schema, or regular expression to match as shown below.
+The following validations can be used when performing assertion requests with `POST /assert-called-with` or `POST /assert-called-once-with`.
+The request body corresponds to the `text/plain` body, JSON message, JSON schema, XML schema, or regular expression to match as shown below.

 ### JSON Schema Validation Assertions